ChileBob/Zatsuma/INSTALL.md

 	./shopd

-	IMPORTANT: Make a node of the admin username & password, its encrypted and cannot be retreived later.
+	IMPORTANT: Make a note of the admin username & password, its encrypted and cannot be retreived later.

 	If everything has worked you will see the following message :-